-1. Pyogenic Osteomyelitis– caused by bacterial infection rarely by fungi.
+1. Pyogenic Osteomyelitis– Caused by bacterial infection rarely by fungi.
 Most commonly in the long bone of infant & young children(5-15 years of age).

 • Depending upon the duration it may be acute, subacute, chronic.
 Basic pathologic changes in any stage are suppuration, ischaemic necrosis, healing by fibrosis.

-• Tension in the marrow cavity is increased due to pus & result in spread of infection along the marrow cavity causing periostitis.
+• Tension in the marrow cavity is increased due to pus & result in the spread of infection along the marrow cavity causing periostitis.

 • Combination of suppuration & impaired blood supply to the cortical bone results in erosion called sequestrum.

 The bone lesions in tuberculosis have the same general histological appearance as in tuberculosis elsewhere & consist of central caseation necrosis surrounded by tuberculous granulation tissues & fragments of necrotic bone.
-Tuberculosis of the spine ‘pott’s disease’ commences in the vertebral body & may be associated with compression fractures & destruction of intervertebral disc.
+Tuberculosis of the spine ‘pott’s disease’ commences in the vertebral body & may be associated with compression fractures & destruction of an intervertebral disc.